superhyper12/superhyper12/README.md

 ## About me

-* 💻 Self-Taught Programmer
-* 🌱I'm currently learning Javascript
-* 💡 I'm interested in learning Backend and Frontend Web Development.
-* 🤝Looking for people to collaborate with me.
+* I am studying Computer Science student and I code for fun